How to Fix Folder with Question Mark on Mac without CD?

 If First Aid reports "Problems were found with the partition map which might prevent booting," read this post: [Fixed] 'Problems were found with the partition map' on Mac

-4. Format startup disk via Disk Utility and reinstall macOS
+✅ Fix 3: Format the startup disk via Disk Utility and reinstall macOS

-Luckily, you can follow this safe guide to format startup disk without data loss to get rid of the MacBook Air file with question mark:
+Luckily, you can follow this safe guide to format the startup disk without data loss to get rid of the MacBook Air file with a question mark:

 1. Recover data from Mac that won't turn on using iBoysoft Mac Data Recovery software.
 (Of course, you can ignore this step if you have a backup.)